 - Trickster Mentor: Against Jack the Ripper, Zeppeli orders Jonathan to defeat him alone, while also holding a glass of wine without spilling any of it.
 It is soon revealed that he gave the wine to act as a radar to detect the zombie even in the dark tunnels leading to Windknight's Lot.

-- Walk on Water: One of the talents gifted by the ripple.
+- Walk on Water: One of the abilities Hamon masters can use.
 Though Zeppeli sort of tiptoes across the surface rather than walk.

 - Wine Is Classy: In the tunnel leading to Windknight's Lot Zeppeli is seen constantly holding a bottle and a glass to sip wine from.
 It helps that he can weaponize the wine easily.